 More Houseplant Care Posts

-- How To Make Potting Soil For Containers (with recipe!)
+- How To Make Potting Soil For Outdoor Containers

 Share your recipe, or tips for how to make potting soil for indoor plants in the comments below!